-- Due to the steady current economic situation in the Hungarian real estate market the range of yields have not changed significantly in comparison to prior year. - Rents on investment properties have been calculated based on the contractual rental fees. - The used yield rate per property item located in Hungary is between 8% and 13.5% depending on the type and location of the property (2013: 8.3-13.75%).
-For the Dutch properties, the calculated yield rate is between 6.9% and 13.5% (2013: 7.2%-10.3%). - Presently vacant office and warehouse units have been valued on an assumed long term 75-80% let-out rate.
-On current vacant retail units it was assumed that these will be fully let, and all common costs are fully covered. - Rents are predominantly set in EUR in the rental contracts.
-Where rent is set in HUF, the related yield has been calculated at a 310 HUF/EUR exchange rate (2013: 295 HUF/EUR) though this relates only to a small number of properties.
+- Due to the steady current economic situation in the Hungarian real estate market the range of yields have not changed significantly in comparison to prior year. - Rents on investment properties have been calculated based on the contractual rental fees and market comparative method considering 3% renovation fund and 95% occupation rate. - The used yield rate per property item located in Hungary is between 7.75% and 13.5% depending on the type and location of the property (2014: 8-13.5%).
+For the Dutch properties, the calculated yield rate is between 6.4% and 13.0% (2014: 6.9%-13.5%). - Rents are predominantly set in EUR in the rental contracts.
+Where rent is set in HUF, the related yield has been calculated at a 310 HUF/EUR exchange rate (2014: 310 HUF/EUR) though this relates only to a small number of properties.